jhony-v/jhony-v/README.md

   </p>
 </h1>

-*I'm **Frontend Developer** 💻, passionate about programming and web development.
-I'm self taught, persistent and I like writing code on interesting projects 🚀.
+*I'm a **Frontend Developer** 💻, passionate about programming and web development.
+I enjoy creating projects magically interesting by focusing on architecture, code quality, and performance, also exploring new manners to do stuff 🚀.
-My main experience is the frontend but I've got experience with other technologies like NodeJs, PHP, Python, Java.*

 </br>